neelsoumya/butterfly_detector/README.md

     * gpt2_playground.ipynb

-* Basics of statistical learning from the Introduction to Statistical Learning (ISLR) text
+* Basics of statistical learning from the Introduction to Statistical Learning (ISLR) text (videos and text)

     * https://www.statlearning.com/s/ISLR-Seventh-Printing.pdf